MEDIA & INTERACTION DESIGN

 with Valerio Meschi

 During the Realtime Narratives course, second-year students had to create a real-time narrative experience using Unreal Engine software.
-Based on the theme of "Chrysalis", the students developed the scenario, the graphic assets and the interactions.
 The aim of the project was to raise students awareness of the use of 3D realtime engines and the various links with other software specific to each stage of development.

 MEDIA & INTERACTION DESIGN